-This section of the EIS should present draft EMPs developed for the Project.
+This section of the EIS should present draft environmental management plans (EMPs) developed for the Project.
 Separate EMPs should individually address the discrete Project elements.
 The EMPs should be developed from and be consistent with the preceding information in the EIS.